How to Get a Washington Insurance License

 How much does the Washington insurance license cost?

-The total cost for your insurance course, application, and exam will be about $375.
+The cost of an insurance license in Washington varies based on your type of license, insurance course, application, and exam.
+The cost will be around $161 or more.
 If you don’t pass the exam the first time, add $66 for each subsequent attempt.

 How do I get a life insurance license in Washington?